Healthy Lunches for On the Go or At Your Desk.

 Note: As an Amazon Associate I earn from qualifying purchases made through some of the links included on this page.
 You can read my disclosure policy here.

 Warm Kale and Quinoa Salad

-*I started out always putting cranberries in the salad and loved the touch of sweetness they add.
-Now, I usually leave the cranberries out because of how much sugar is added to them (Yes, I have tried the unsweetened kind and they were so tart, I couldn’t eat them).
+*I started out always putting dried cranberries in the salad and loved the touch of sweetness they add.
+Now, I usually leave the cranberries out because of the added sugar.
+(Yes, I have tried the unsweetened kind and they were so tart, I couldn’t eat them).
 But every now and then, if I know I’m going to need a little something extra, I’ll go ahead and add the cranberries.
 Also, I used to use pine nuts, and it tasted delicious, but since those are so expensive, I’ve switched to walnuts, and it’s just as good.

 Irresistible White Bean Dip with 4-Ingredient Paleo Crackers